alecmeade/nasa_bplib/README.md

 ## Cyclical Redundancy Check
 The cyclical redudancy check libarary implemented here was designed for confirming the integrity of data transmitted through the bundle protocol.
 While this is a fairly standard library implementation, some extra thought and effort went into designing the modulous lookup table design and the architecture of the crc structures to be lightweight and extremely fast.

+## Licensing and Attribution
+While Alexander Meade is the author of most of the code within this directory some components have maintained or updated by J.P.
+Swinski.
+The code is licensed and part of the larger [BPLib](https://github.com/nasa/bplib) project.
+All licensing and reuse requests should be directed toward the BPLib project owners.
+This directory is merely used to showcase some of the personal contributions of Alexander Meade.